seaweedq12/Horiseon/README.md

 4. In the body element a **min-width** was placed to prevent website collasping out of shape

 5. In the stylesheet the location of the **section** code was change to match the order of the HTML code. prior to change the **section** code was located under the **aside** code

+6. One of the nav anchor link was broken as a section id was missing which was fixed

+7. In the **section** and **aside**, different class were given when the styling used in the element were exactly the same.
+So the class in each element were unified and the css code was reduced